 This Practice Note covers some of the main categories of immigration offence.

 For information on offences relating to illegal working, see Practice Note: Illegal workers—civil and criminal sanctions.

 There are many immigration-related offences on the statute books.
 Most of them are contained in the main immigration acts, including the following:

 Nationality, Immigration and Asylum Act 2002 (NIAA 2002)

 Asylum and Immigration (Treatment of Claimants, etc) Act 2004 (AI(TCE)A 2004)

 Immigration, Asylum and Nationality Act 2006 (IANA 2006)

 Immigration Act 2016 (IA 2016)

-Some immigration-related offences are included in other acts, including:
+Some immigration-related offences are included in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.